GJdream/Quilt/README.md

  - Bookmark URLs
  - Associated tags

 Since we are unaware how many tags people want to associate/how many people will be in a group we have split the tables.
 There is a seperate table for tags which has two columns.
 Each row has the post_id that this particular tag belongs to.
-When querying for tags all responces can be collated with a JOIN.
+When querying for tags they are all returned in an array.
+Friends work in a similar fashion.

 ## Meetings Schedule